Journal of Religion and Violence

 - REUVEN FIRESTONE is the Regenstein Professor in medieval Judaism and Islam at Hebrew Union College, Los Angeles and writes on phenomenology of religion and religious conflict and violence.
 His books include Jihad: The Origin of Holy War in Islam (1999), Who are the Real Chosen People?
 (2010), and Holy War in Judaism: the Fall and Rise of a Controversial Idea (2012).

-- ISELIN FRYDENLUND currently holds a postdoctoral position in religious studies at MF Norwegian School of Theology and is affiliated to the Peace Research Institute Oslo.
+- ISELIN FRYDENLUND is Associate Professor at MF Norwegian School of Theology and is affiliated to the Peace Research Institute Oslo.
 She has published numerous book chapters and articles on Buddhism, politics and violence in Sri Lanka and Myanmar, most recently in Military Chaplaincy in a Pluralist Age (edd.
 Brekke and Thikonov, 2017), Buddhist Modernities (edd Havnevik, et al, 2017), the Nordic Journal of Human Rights (2017), and the Journal of Religion and Violence (2017).

 - JULI GITTINGER is a Lecturer of South Asian religions at Georgia College.
 She received her doctoral degree from McGill University in Montreal, with MAs from University of Colorado in Boulder and SOAS in London.
 Her primary field of expertise is contemporary issues in Hinduism (nationalism, secularism, gender, violence).
 Her research interests include Hindu nationalism, religion and media, and Islam in popular culture.
 Dr. Gittinger is currently working on a manuscript about Hindu nationalism and digital media.